 The goal is to find someone more experienced than you in the ways of money.
 That way, they’ll have sound advice you can rely on because they’ve been in your shoes.

 We know what it’s like to be in your 20s – it’s often hard to see the bigger picture.
-A mentor will be there to help you do just that, especially if this is the first time you’ve really had to manage your own finances.
+A mentor or role model will be there to help you do just that.
+Especially if this is the first time you’ve really had to manage your own finances.

 6. Pay off your debts